UW-GDA/gda_course_2021/resources/conda.md

 `conda activate uwgda2021`

 You should get a different terminal prompt display with `uwgda2021`.
-Now when you type `python` it should run the python executable in that conda environment, and all of the GDA packages will be available.
+Now when you type `python` it should run the python executable in that conda environment, and all of the GDA packages will be available!

 ## Starting a jupyter notebook server